hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

 #### 5.5.1 round trips

-- Where a written file is the same as the unaltered parsed version.
+- Round trips are successfully observed when the written file is the same as the unaltered parsed version.
-- This may not happen, refer to [seqrecord_play.py](/scripts/seqrecord_play.py).
+- This may not happen with SeqIO.write(), refer to [seqrecord_play.py](/scripts/seqrecord_play.py).

 #### 5.5.2 Converting between sequence file formats